vault27/vault27.github.io/ipsec.md

 - `This makes it imposiible to Brute Force Authentication Hash`
 - All Phase 1 Main Mode packets must include IKE SPIs(Cookies)
 - No ESP/AH SPIs yet — Phase 2 Quick Mode creates those
+- `Nothing in the RFC forbids Main Mode + Initiator dynamic IP`
+- `Implementation-wise` it will not work
+- Main Mode + certs + dynamic IP = totally fine - so with certificates instead of PSK Main Mode works OK
+- `Main Mode with PSK will not work for RA VPNs or S2S VPNs with dynamic IP`
+- PSK is used to derive SKEYID > SKEYID is used to verify HASH_I / HASH_R > The responder must already know which PSK to use when it receives message 5 with ID and Auth Hash > And it knows it based on IP, which should be static
+- To choose PSK Main Mode needs correct IP of Initiator

 **Main mode in a Nutshell**